hddm-devs/hddm/README.rst

     conda install -c pymc pymc
     conda install -c twiecki hddm

-Note that you only have to do this once.
-When a new HDDM version is available, `conda update` will automatically update `HDDM`.

 If you want to use pip instead of conda, type:

 ::